Man accused of defrauding MPs is mentally ill, claims his lawyer

 However, the defence opposed the application and Ms Njagi directed police to remand the accused for four days after he failed to produce medical documents to prove his illness.

-The magistrate directed that Waziri be taken to Mathare Mental Hospital for assessment and the report be tabled in court on April 9, 2018, when the matter will be mentioned.
+The magistrate directed that Waziri be taken to Mathare hospital for assessment and the report be tabled in court on April 9, 2018, when the matter will be mentioned.

 Investigation officer John Kiprop asked for more days to complete the investigations.